MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioreporttargetdevicechange.md

 The custom notification structure contains a driver-defined event with its own GUID.
 Driver writers can generate GUIDs with Uuidgen.exe or Guidgen.exe (which are included in the Microsoft Windows SDK).

 Callers of <b>IoReportTargetDeviceChange</b> must be running at IRQL = PASSIVE_LEVEL in the context of a system thread.
-To report a target device change from IRQL &gt; PASSIVE_LEVEL, call <b>IoReportTargetDeviceChangeAsynchronous</b>.
+To report a target device change from IRQL > PASSIVE_LEVEL, call <b>IoReportTargetDeviceChangeAsynchronous</b>.

 <b>IoReportTargetDeviceChange</b> is not supported on Windows 98/Me; it returns STATUS_NOT_IMPLEMENTED.